 How do I register?

 We are here to make registration easy!
 You will reserve your spots online this year and receive confirmation through email.
-In order to start group reservation, please email us at firstname.lastname@example.org, and then have your students and chaperones use the links in the menu bar above to register and pay.
+In order to start group reservation, please fill out the parish registration form using the link in the menu bar above, or email us at firstname.lastname@example.org.
+Then have your students and chaperones use the links in the menu bar above to register.
 As always, please feel free to contact us at with any questions you may have at 317-846-3878.

 Can I send my youth alone?

 In order to provide the best possible context for fellowship, sharing, ministry, and supervision, we will only handle registrations by parish groups only.
 No individual registrations will be accepted.

 What do I do if I have a food allergy?